syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/SummaryStyle.png)

-#### Customizing borders
+### Customizing Borders

-SfDataGrid allows to customize the grid borders by using `GridLineType` property.
-Following are the lists of options available to customize the grid borders.
+The SfDataGrid allows customizing the grid borders by using the `GridLineType` property.
+Following are the lists of options available to customize the grid borders:

 * Both
 * Horizontal
 * Vertical
 * None

-##### Both
+#### Both

-Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with both Horizontal and Vertical borders.
+Set the [DataGridPdfExportOption.GridLineType](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~GridLineType.html) to `GridLineType.Both` to export the data grid with both horizontal and vertical borders.

 {% tabs %}
 {% highlight c# %}